syncfusion-content/blazor-docs/blazor/diagram/events.md

 ---
 layout: post
 title: Events in Blazor Diagram Component | Syncfusion
-description: Learn about Events in Blazor Diagram component of Syncfusion, and more details.
+description: Checkout and learn here all about the Events in the Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram
 documentation: ug